thaliproject/thali/NotesOnNodeGypForAndroid.md

 layout: default
 ---

+#WARNING#
+These are my raw notes trying to figure out how to get Node-Gyp on Linux to build for Android.
+As I learn more I'll clean these up and eventually (if things work) turn them into instructions or (if things don't work) explain the problem.
+But for now, they are just a mess.
+You have been warned!

+#The Notes#
 The immediate goal is to build node-leveldown.

 I started simply on my Linux box and ran "npm install leveldown".
 That worked just fine, including building leveldb which is a C program.